 - 8. Jewish hatred is itself extremely powerful: it creates ideals and revalues values, giving birth to Christian love, the path to Jewish victory over Rome [cf. the Second Essay]. - 9.
-The monologue of the "free spirit." - 10.
-The slave revolt in morality is the creativity of ressentiment.
-Noble morality is active and self-affirmative ["I am good, therefore {an afterthought} those others are bad"], while slave morality is reactive and other-negating ["The powerful others are evil, therefore I am good."].
+The monologue of the "free spirit."
+The free spirit is a democrat: he applauds the slave revolt for having lead to modern democracy.
+He doesn't like the Church (as it's anti-modern) but only because it's too slow at spreading the "poison" of egalitarianism.
+But at least the free spirit is honest enough to see morality as disguised politics. - 10.
+The slave revolt in morality is due to the creativity of ressentiment, which gives birth to slave values.
+Noble valuation is active and self-affirmative ["I am good, therefore {an afterthought} those others are bad"], while slave valuation is reactive and other-negating ["The powerful others are evil, therefore I am good."].

 [Here Deleuze is essential in distinguishing active and reactive.
 Even though priests are creative and powerful, they base themselves on the reactivity of the slaves.]

 Ressentiment is a matter of physiology: the active are those whose happiness is found when strength is manifested in action, while the reactive are those who need rest for happiness.
 Ressentiment breeds cleverness in the weak, while it is immediately consummated and extinguished in the strong.
-The nobles do not hold to "forgive and forget": rather the forget so quickly and thoroughly that they have no need to forgive.
-Thus the nobles can rever their enemies rather than hate them: they love a good opponent as the occasion to manifest their strength. - 11.
-The nobles are kept in check inter pares, but when they "go outside" they are like beasts of prey, like "blond beasts," [Kaufmann is essential here in identifying the blond beast with the lion, not with the Aryan.] such as the Romans, Arabs, Germans, Japanese, Greeks, Vikings.
+The nobles do not hold to "forgive and forget": rather they forget so quickly and thoroughly that they have no need to forgive.
+Thus the nobles can revere their enemies rather than hate them: they love a good opponent as the occasion to manifest their strength.

+- 11. The nobles are kept in check inter pares, but when they "go outside" they are like beasts of prey, like "blond beasts," [Kaufmann is essential here in identifying the blond beast with the lion, not with the Aryan] such as the Romans, Arabs, Germans, Japanese, Greeks, Vikings.
 [The felt superiority of the pathos of distance is a surplus of differential force that is discharged when in the presence of the weak: it is like a discharge across a membrane due to a difference in charge on either side.]
 The Sinn ["meaning" but also "direction" as in the vector of force] of culture is the reduction of the noble warrior beast to the tame man of society.
 Thus ressentiment is the instrument of culture, for it is through ressentiment and the priestly leadership of the slave revolt that revalues noble values that this taming has occurred.
 [The mass of weak individuals is stronger than the few strong ones.] - 12.
 Interlude in which N expresses his disdain with the cultivated modern tame social being.
-[The problem of modernity and social production: what diets {Mintz, Schivelbusch}, what "structures of feeling" {Raymond Williams}, what disciplinary institutions {Foucault} are needed for co- operation?]. - 13.
-The "good" as conceived by the man of ressentiment is the "strong" man who does not act, who "freely chooses" not to act.
+[The problem of modernity and social production: what diets {Mintz, Schivelbusch}, what "structures of feeling" {Raymond Williams}, what disciplinary institutions {Foucault} are needed for co- operation?].

+13. The "good" as conceived by the man of ressentiment is the "strong" man who does not act, who "freely chooses" not to act.
 This is based on a illusion: that there is a subject separate from action which is free to act or not act.
 For N, this is due to the "seduction of language" [the subject- predicate structure of Indo-European languages].
 Thus the weak have taken their necessity of not acting and made it a virtue.
 "I could have done that, but I didn't want to, I chose not to."
 Hence the "truth" of the free subject is just the lie told for the self-preservation of the weak herd.